 Ash-leaf Maples (Acer negundum) can be seen throughout most of eastern and central United States and in southern Saskatchewan and Manitoba in Canada.
 Indeed, their common name in Canada is Manitoba Maple.
-This particular tree lives on the banks of the Don River, in a city park in downtown Toronto.
+This particular tree lives on edge of the Don River, in a city park in downtown Toronto!